-In the changing room, I whipped my towel like Indiana Jones.
+In the changing room, I whipped my towel.
 A heroic feeling rushed through me.
 No headlock could hold me.
-Call me the Bully Beater!
+Bully Basher!

-I finished getting dressed.
-A distant voice forced me to gulp as my stomach tightened.
+After getting dressed, a distant voice forced me to gulp and my stomach to tighten into more knots than a Scouts handbook.
 I peeked into the gym.
-Gnarler hung upside down from his feet, while the Instructor punched him three times in the gut after each toe touch.
+Gnarler hung upside down from his feet while the Instructor punched him in the gut after each toe touch.
 I couldn’t compete with that.
-Even Batman would take notes on how to improve his workout.
-No amount of training could prepare me to beat him.
+Batman would take notes on how to improve his workout.
+No amount of training could ever prepare me to beat him.

 Gnarler sprung off the equipment and talked to the Instructor.
 They both looked over to changing rooms.
 I ducked back in.
 The only other exit towered above me.
 A tiny window, for a tiny person.
 Ha!
 Who needed muscles?

 Sweat beaded my forehead as I struggled to pull myself up to the window.
 Impossible.
-Okay, so I admit having some muscle could be handy.
+Okay, some muscle could be handy.

-‘So you think you might know him?’
+‘So, you know him?’
 I heard the Instructor say, getting closer with each word.

 I stepped on the toilet and clambered up the door frame until I balanced on the edge of the cubicle.

 ‘Hello, friend.’
-Gnarler grabbed for my foot.
-I jumped.
+Gnarler grabbed for my foot, but I jumped over his hand.
 The open window seemed so far.
-But, somehow, I reached.
-With a squeeze, I pushed myself through until my trousers caught on the latch.
-I pushed harder and launched myself out to land on a patch of grass, which broke my fall and almost both of my ankles.
+But, with a stretch of my arms, I reached.
+With a squeeze, I wiggled halfway through the window.
+My trousers caught on the latch leaving me hanging outside.
+Gnarler slammed the bathroom cubicle.
+Then I heard him run towards me.
+I wriggled and launched myself from the lock to land on a patch of grass, which broke my fall and almost both my ankles.

 Gnarler’s face filled the window.